elizanierwinska/Weather-app/README.md

 ![screenshot](./images/weather-app.png)

+## Before you run the app

+To fetch the data from the API create an API key and provide it in the index.js file.
+You can do it on the <a href="https://openweathermap.org/api">OpenWeatherMap API </a> website.

 ## Run the App

 In the project directory, you can run:

 ```sh
 open index.html
 ```